GoBlog

 Burnout: A Dangerous Summer Trend

-Rather than seeing summer as a time to rest, many prioritize padding their college-bound resumes.
-It’s no surprise.
-When over the past few summers, students and parents alike have been driving themselves mad for summer programs and SAT boot camps.
-This leaves most students forgetting to take a break at all.
+Rather than seeing summer as a time to rest, many students prioritize padding their college-bound resumes with an endless list of summer programs and SAT boot camps.
+Add a summer job to the mix, and many students forget to take a break at all.

-We all get bored, but boredom over the summer is a unique one.
-It tends to result from things being too easy, and then repeating that same easy process over and over.
-Think repeatedly binging Netflix, online gaming, or just sleeping.
+We all get bored now and then, but no one should spend their whole summer feeling constantly bored.
+This kind of chronic boredom tends to result from only doing effortless or mindless processes again and again.
+Think repeatedly binging on Netflix, online gaming, scrolling your phone, or even sleeping.
 Relaxing, yes.
 But boring if you do too much of it.

 Whatever gives you energy and makes you feel recharged, make sure to do plenty of it over the summer.
 Because by the time summer is over, it’s best to feel recharged and rested rather than bored from overrelaxation or burnt out from being too productive.